DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 values between nodes, so there is no need for any kind of clock synchronisation in this setup.

-It is hopefully reasonably obvious in this setup that eventually either there exists a node that has learned the next value or else all nodes have become candidates.
+It is hopefully reasonably obvious from this that eventually either there exists a node that has learned the next value or else all nodes have become candidates.

 When a candidate times out it remains a candidate but also attempts to make progress (i.e. to learn that a later value is chosen) as follows.
-Firstly, it broadcasts a `seek-votes` message including the latest value it learned.
+Firstly, it broadcasts a `seek-votes` message indicating the latest value it learned.
 The recipients of this message may do one of three things:

 * If the recipient knows that a later value has been chosen then it responds